Dipsy Selolwane: International career

 Selolwane is also a significant player for the Botswana national football team.
 On 28 January 2012, Selolwane converted a penalty, which temporarily equalised the score in the 1:6 loss against Guinea.
 This was the first ever goal scored by the national team in a major international tournament.

 Personal life

 Selolwane and actor Marang Molosiwa announced that they were having a child in June 2019.
-This was Selolwane's second child.
-The pair tied the knot recently and were showered with praises and congratulatory messages after Dipsy shared a photo of him and his newly wedded bride.
+This is Selolwane's second child.
+Dipsy shared a photo of himself and his newly wedded bride in 2021.